ispras/endometrium-dataset-analysis/README.md

    Download the dataset from [endnuke.ispras.ru](endnuke.ispras.ru) and
     extract the archive.
-We assume, that the dataset is extracted in the directory `endometrium-dataset-analysis/data/dataset` and master yml files are extracted to `endometrium-dataset-analysis/data/master_ymls` Then go to the directory with the scripts, ehicvwhich is `endometrium-dataset-analysis/scripts`.
+We assume, that the dataset is extracted in the directory `endometrium-dataset-analysis/data/dataset` and master yml files are extracted to `endometrium-dataset-analysis/data/master_ymls` Then go to the project root directory: `endometrium-dataset-analysis`.

   </li>
   <p></p>